Jim Cramer: Personal life

-From 1988 to 2009, Cramer was married to Karen Backfisch, a former stock trader known as the Trading Goddess, with whom he had two children, Cecelia and Emma.
+From 1988 to 2009, Cramer was married to Karen Backfisch, a former stock trader known as the Trading Goddess, with whom he had two children.
 On April 18, 2015, Cramer married Lisa Cadette Detwiler, a real-estate broker, and general manager of The Longshoreman, an Italian bistro/restaurant in the borough of Brooklyn in New York City.
 Cramer lives in Summit, New Jersey.
-He also has a 65-acre estate in the countryside, and a summer house in Quogue, New York, on Long Island.
+He also has a 65-acre estate in the countryside and a summer house in Quogue, New York, on Long Island.
 In a 2013 interview on The Carlos Watson Show, Cramer said that he dealt with mental-health issues surrounding his anger and his workplace behavior, attributing the problem to his childhood experiences with his father.

 In 2009, Cramer and four other investors purchased the DeBary Inn in Summit.
 He and his wife also own Bar San Miguel, a restaurant and bar serving Mexican cuisine in Carroll Gardens, Brooklyn.
 Cramer was one of about 200 candidates for the Time 100 in 2009.

-Cramer loves Philadelphia, and has said the key to an economic resurgence of the city is a high-speed rail connection with New York City.
-He is a passionate Philadelphia Eagles fan, and cried after the team was victorious in Super Bowl LII.
-He has held season tickets for 20 years and has met former Eagles coach Doug Pederson many times.
+Cramer loves Philadelphia and has said the key to an economic resurgence of the city is a high-speed rail connection with New York City.
+He is a Philadelphia Eagles fan and cried after the team was victorious in Super Bowl LII.
+He has held season tickets for 20 years, and has met former Eagles coach Doug Pederson many times.